WaterFutures/WaterBenchmarkHub/docs/_benchmarks/NetworkDesign.md

 <details id="HAN">
   <summary><h4 style="display:inline-block">Hanoi Network (HAN)</h4></summary>
-  The <a href="benchmarks/network-Hanoi.html">HAN</a> Hanoi network consists of thirty-four pipes organised in three loops, thirty-one demand nodes and one reservoir with a fixed head of 100 m.
+  The <a href="benchmarks/network-Hanoi.html">Hanoi network (HAN)</a> consists of thirty-four pipes organised in three loops, thirty-one demand nodes and one reservoir with a fixed head of 100 m.
 The Hazen-Williams roughness coefficient for all pipes is 130.
 The minimum head above the ground elevation of each node is 30 m.
 There are six commercially available pipe sizes, ranging from 12 in. to 40 in.
 (1 in.=0.0254 m).
 Table HAN.1 shows the diameter options and associated unit costs.
 Figure HAN.1 depicts the layout of HAN.

   <div id="han-tab-diameter-costs"></div>
   <script type="text/javascript">insertTable("han-tab-diameter-costs", "../static/benchmarks/network-hanoi/han-design_problem.csv", "Table HAN.1: Diameter options and associated unit costs.");</script>